Skip to content

 pip install -e ".[dev]"

-# for hyperparameter tuning
+# hyperparameter tuning support

 pip install -e ".[optuna]"

-# for using dev models
+# development-only models

 pip install -e ".[devmodels]"